-- A. The Ethics Review Commission shall meet as necessary to accomplish the following duties in order to conduct a meeting, there must be a quorum of 3 members of the Ethics Review Commission. - 1.
-Review, evaluate and provide recommendations on issues as requested by the City Council. - 2.
-Provide recommendations for the City Council regarding orientation programs or procedures for Officers and volunteers focusing on education of the importance of ethics in City government and on the provisions of this chapter. - 3.
+- 1. Review, evaluate and provide recommendations on issues as requested by the City - Provide recommendations for the City Council regarding orientation programs or procedures for Officers and volunteers focusing on education of the importance of ethics in City government and on the provisions of this section. - 3.
 Provide information to the community on ethics in City government, as may be necessary for the promotion of the public trust. - 4.
-Issue advisory opinions in the matter set forth in section 2-349 below. - 5.
-Review, evaluate and issue determinations, impose sanctions and provide recommendations to the City Council on complaints regarding Officers. - 6.
-Provide information on the disposition of specific issues by referring to minutes of commission meetings and Ethics Review Commission reports. - 7.
-Periodically review and propose changes to this chapter and the forms utilized pursuant there to. - 8.
-Develop guidelines and procedures to promote compliance with this chapter. - 9.
-Prepare written annual reports for the City Council and submit additional reports as needed. - 10.
+Issue advisory opinions in the matter set forth in section 2-349 below. - Review, evaluate and issue determinations, impose sanctions and provide recommendations to the City Council on complaints regarding Officers. - Provide information on the disposition of specific issues by referring to minutes of commission meetings and Ethics Review Commission reports. - Periodically review and propose changes to this section and the forms utilized pursuant there to. - 8.
+Develop guidelines and procedures to promote compliance with this section. - Prepare written annual reports for the City Council and submit additional reports as needed. - 10.
 Any other duties or assignments that may be directed by City Council.